-1 Click Window ▶ Color palettes ▶ Palette editor.
+- 1 Click Window Color palettes Palette editor.

-2 Choose a palette from the list box.
+- Choose a palette from the list box.

+- 3 Perform a task from the following table.

-То Do the following Add a color Click Add color.
+То Do the following Add a color Click Add color .
 In the Select color dialog box, click the Models tab, click a color in the color selection area, and click Add to palette.
 Treat a color as a spot color In the Selected color area of the Palette editor dialog box, choose Spot from the Treat as list.
 Treat a color as a process color In the Selected color area of the Palette editor dialog box, choose Process from the Treat as list.
 Change a color In the color selection area, click a color, and click Edit color .
 In the Select color dialog box, click the Models tab, and click a new color in the color selection area.
-Delete a color In the color selection area, click a color, and click Delete color.
-Sort colors Click Sort colors, and choose a color sorting method.
+Delete a color In the color selection area, click a color, and click Delete color .
+Sort colors Click Sort colors , and choose a color sorting method.
 Move a color Drag a color swatch to a new position.
 Rename a color Click a color in the color selection area, and type a name in the Name box.